-Innovative teaching at the School of Business and Economics
+Triple Crown accreditation - School of Business and Economics

 Only 1% of business schools worldwide have been honoured with the ‘Triple Crown’ of accreditations.
 The Maastricht University School of Business and Economics is one of them.
-The accreditations are awarded by the American AASCB, the British AMBA and the European-wide EQUIS.
+The accreditations are awarded by the American AACSB, the British AMBA and the European-wide EQUIS.
 Have a look at what the international accreditation boards had to say about us:

 “A remarkably innovative teaching model”- AACSB (USA)*

-UM is the fifth best young university in the world
+UM is the ninth best Young University in the world